antmicro/gerber2ems/README.md

 ```
 [@ 20s] Timestep: 4620 || Speed:  294.4 MC/s (3.372e-03 s/TS) || Energy: ~4.16e-16 (- 7.15dB)
 ```

 This way you can see:
-* What timestep you are on,
+* what timestep you are on
-* How many mesh voxels per second the simulator processes
+* how many mesh voxels per second the simulator processes
-* How much energy is left in the system.
+* how much energy is left in the system

 The energy should drop during the simulation as it exits through the ports (after the excitation pulse ends), however due to inaccuracies and energy radiated it won't drop to 0.

 After the simulation finishes, the user can verify the data using `Paraview` (described in a [section below](#paraview)).